Skip to content

 WBN has learned a potential three-fight opportunity exists whereby Tyson Fury would complete the remainder of his Top Rank contract by February 2021.

-Fury’s United States promoter Bob Arum previously confirmed in an exclusive interview with WBN that Fury will fight Deontay Wilder for the third time in mid-July.
+Fury’s United States promoter Bob Arum confirmed in an exclusive interview with WBN that Fury will fight Deontay Wilder for the third time in mid-July.

 Arum was adamant Wilder’s contract would be honored despite interest in Fury from Anthony Joshua and his handler Eddie Hearn.